Also: Is moldy food harmful?

 If you have bread that you know has some mold about it, it’s better not to be tempted to toast it.
 Have a cut-off point and put it in the compost.
 Your compost bin awaits anything that’s a bit ‘iffy’.
 It’s what your compost bin is for.

 Will eating moldy cheese hurt you?

-This will depend on the type of cheese.
 The odd bit of mold that you find on hard cheese shouldn’t be a problem.
 You need to look closely at the type of cheese that you’re handling and how long it’s been in the refrigerator.